michael-rowe/ai-in-hpe/acknowledge-ai.md

+# Acknowledging your use of AI

 Journals and book publishers seem increasingly open to the idea of authors making use of [generative AI in the writing process](./writing.md), although most will not allow generative AI models to be credited as co-authors.

 In the spirit of sharing resources, I thought it might be useful to provide a template that authors might use when submitting work that has been developed with generative AI.
 The example below was used for a book chapter but with some minor editing it could serve for an article as well.

 ---

+## Example

-**Acknowledgement of the use of generative AI in writing this chapter**
+Acknowledgement of the use of generative AI in writing this chapter.

 I acknowledge that I have used MODEL (VERSION) to support the writing process in the production of this chapter.
 In this I was guided by the recommendations of the NEJM AI editorial board (Koller, et al., 2023).